tonethar/IGME-330-Spring-2023/notes/node-and-web-services-1.md

    npm -v
    ```

- - After that, you can run the updater on npm by typing (Mac users will need `sudo` at the beginning of this command):
+ - After that, you can run the updater on `npm` by typing the following (Mac users will need `sudo` at the beginning of this command):

    ```js
    npm install npm@latest -g